-In some cases, and where available, additional teaching assistant support may be allocated on a short-term basis.
+In some cases, and where available, SEND teaching assistant support may be allocated to support learning outcomes and deliver appropriate interventions.

 This support is deployed to ensure your child can engage in lessons and wider school activities and to facilitate independent learning to assist with transitions to the next stage in their education.